A Generalized Landauer's Principle for Unitarily Transformed Thermal Reservoirs

 correspond to the entropy production for the canonical thermal state \cite{Xu:2021buk,Xu:2024ztq}.
 We have

 Thus, we can conclude that the entropy production \eqref{ep} for the STS is always non-negative.

 In conclusion, we have rigorously extended Landauer's principle to encompass a broad class of engineered thermal reservoirs.
-By redefining the heat exchange in terms of an effective Hamiltonian, we have established a universally valid inequality that guarantees the non-negativity of entropy production.
+By introducing the effective Hamiltonian, we have established a universally valid inequality that guarantees the non-negativity of entropy production.
 This framework elegantly resolves the previously observed violations, recasting them not as failures of thermodynamic laws but as consequences of applying the standard principle beyond its assumed conditions.
+While the result appears strikingly simple, its strength lies precisely in this simplicity, which stems from a minimal and elegant generalization of the four core assumptions.
+It may well play a beneficial role in future studies.